BirdseyeSoftware/lein-dalap/README.md

     ;; ^ you may also use functions as selectors and transformers ;; Wrap selector functions in `dalap/when' and transformer ;; functions in `dalap/transform'.
-    ;; This specific selector will replace your source code like:
     ;;
     ;; from clojure:
     ;; (^{:cljs '-invoke} invoke [args] ...)